-In order to graduate with the AAS degree in Early Childhood, students must demonstrate competency (a grade of C- or higher) in five Key Assessments.
-The Key Assessments are completed in each of the core early childhood courses (ECH 101, 102, 103, 104, 110, and 111 and BEH 101).
+In order to graduate with the AAS degree in Early Childhood, students must demonstrate competency (a grade of C- or higher) In each of the core early childhood courses (ECH 101, 102, 103, 104, 110, 111, and 222 and BEH 101).
 This requirement also applies to students who have transferred credits to Cayuga from another college.
 Please contact the Early Childhood coordinator if you have any questions.